 \section{Identifiability degree: mammillary, catenary, and cycle models}

 In this section, we discuss the identifiability degrees of mammillary, catenary, and cycle models (Proposition~\ref{prop:prior-ident-degree} and Theorem~\ref{thm:ident-degree-cycle}).
-The identifiability degree, a term we introduce here, is $m$ if exactly $m$ sets of parameter values match generic input-output data:
+The identifiability degree, a term we introduce here, is $m$ if exactly $m$ sets of parameter values map to a generic input-output data vector:

 \begin{definition} The {\em identifiability degree} of a (generically locally identifiable) model is $m$ if the coefficient map is generically $m$-to-1. \end{definition}

 In other words, the identifiability degree is the number of elements in the fiber of the coefficient map over a generic point.